Investment Case: Wilson Sons

 | Goods transported in ports via container (MM TEU) | 11,5% | 3,7% |

-The above data highlight two facts: (1) even with a decade of zero economic growth, trade flows proved their resilience by growing at a reasonable pace of 3.2% per year (3.7% for containers); (2) with stronger economic growth, an even more significant growth level for trade flows is expected.
+The data above highlight two key points: (1) even during a decade of near-zero economic growth, trade flows proved resilient, growing at a reasonable pace of 3.2% per year (3.7% for containers); (2) with a stronger economic environment, it is reasonable to expect a more robust growth trajectory for trade flows going forward.

-This increased trade flow should benefit both Wilson Sons' tecon and tugboat operations.
+This expansion in trade flows should benefit both Wilson Sons’ container terminal and towage operations.

-In addition, the company has made significant investments over the last decade.
-These investments have focused primarily on renewing and expanding its tugboat fleet and increasing cargo handling capacity at the tecons.
-These investments position the company to capture another industry trend: the increase in the average size of vessels docking on the Brazilian coast.
-To support larger vessels, Wilson Sons stands out for its powerful tugboats and terminals with adequate infrastructure (especially the port's draft).
+In addition, the company has made significant investments over the past decade.
+In recent years, these investments have been focused primarily on renewing and expanding its towage fleet and increasing cargo-handling capacity at its container terminals.
+These initiatives position the company to capture another important industry trend: the increasing average size of vessels calling at Brazilian ports.
+To accommodate larger ships, Wilson Sons stands out for its powerful towage fleet and well-equipped terminals (particularly in terms of port draft).

-Finally, it's worth mentioning that the company's offshore operations support segment has been significantly impacted since 2015 by the crisis in the O&G sector in Brazil, which led to a drastic reduction in vessel utilization levels, impacting both the volume and price of contracts.
-With the advancement of pre-salt development (up to 18 new platforms are expected by 2024), expectations for the sector are once again positive, which should benefit the company's performance in this segment in the medium term.
+Finally, it is worth noting that the company’s offshore support segment has been significantly impacted since 2015 by the downturn in Brazil’s oil and gas sector, which led to a sharp decline in vessel utilization rates—affecting both volumes and contract pricing.
+With the continued development of the pre-salt fields (with up to 18 new platforms expected by 2024), the outlook for the sector has improved, which should support a recovery in this segment over the medium term.

-As mentioned previously, Wilson Sons has made significant investments over the past decade.
-A highlight is the expansion of the Tecon plant in Salvador, which was completed in March 2021 and resulted in a capacity increase of 110%.
-Now, especially in the Tecon operation, the company has significant room to grow without the need for new investments for several years and could allow for an increase in dividends.
+As mentioned earlier, Wilson Sons has made significant investments over the past decade.
+A key highlight is the expansion of the Salvador container terminal, completed in March 2021, which increased capacity by 110%.
+As a result—particularly in the terminal segment—the company now has ample room to grow without the need for additional major investments for several years, enabling higher cash generation and potentially increased dividend distributions.

 Chart 7 – Historical Capex and Dividends

-It's worth noting that, even with the crisis we've been through over the last decade, Wilson Sons has proven to be quite resilient, growing its results at a rate of 16% per year from 2011 to 2020.
-During this period, the company implemented operational improvements and benefited from an increase in the dollar (many of the company's operating segments have dollar-denominated revenue):
+It is also worth noting that, despite the challenging macroeconomic environment of the past decade, Wilson Sons demonstrated strong resilience, growing its results at a compound rate of 16% per year between 2011 and 2020.
+During this period, the company implemented operational improvements and benefited from currency tailwinds, as a significant portion of its revenues is dollar-linked:

 Chart 8 – Historical Net Revenue and EBITDA